- URL:https://<root>/system/disasterrecovery/stores/register

 The JSON for cloud storage configuration contains two main sections:

-The following example shows the JSON properties needed for the settings parameter when using Amazon S3 cloud storage, as well as the access keys for the backup store:
+The following example shows the JSON properties needed for the settings parameter for Amazon S3 cloud storage using provider-level credentials:

 {